AWS WAF Token Solving

 if (resultData.task.status === 'completed') {

-return resultData.task.result.token;
+return resultData.task.result;

 } else if (resultData.task.status === 'failed') {